sizhe-li/neural-jacobian-field/README.md

 Neural Jacobian Fields was trained with our own multi-view robot dataset.
 Our dataset includes a pneumatic robot hand (mounted on a robot arm), the Allegro robot hand, the Handed Shearing Auxetics platform, and the Poppy robot arm.

 We plan to release all our robot data to encourage future research endeavors.
-The Poppy robot arm data is included in the initial code release.

-**We are actively working on uploading our dataset to the web.
+**(08/15/2024) We are actively working on uploading our dataset to the web.
 Updates on this coming very soon!**

 ## Acquiring Pre-trained Checkpoints